Runner’s Guide to Email

 Mind Your Pace

-I’ve seen it time and time again — a department gets extremely excited about an email idea, rushes to deliver a message a few times over a couple months, then quickly looses steam and the project fizzles into the obis.
-Ultimately, these types of things are extremely uneffective because they don’t take advantage of one of email’s greatest strengths: it’s a welcomed, long-term touch point with an attentive audience.
+I’ve seen it time and time again — a department gets extremely excited about an email idea, rushes to deliver a message a few times over a couple of months, then quickly loses steam and the project fizzles into the obis.
+Ultimately, these types of things are extremely ineffective because they don’t take advantage of one of the email’s greatest strengths: it’s a welcomed, long-term touchpoint with an attentive audience.
 If you aim to maintain regular, consistent communication with your audience, you’re likely to see dramatically better results.
 The same is true in running.
 It’s all too easy to start a race much too fast — bursting from the starting line with extreme energy and adrenaline.
 But, it will serve you better to find a steady maintainable rhythm to tackle the entire race with more pep.

 Watch Your Form

 The greatest runners in the world don’t get to where they are by wasting energy with sloppy form.
 No — they meticulously look at each and every element of how they run and optimize regularly.
 Take a look at your email efforts with an equally meticulous eye.
 Look for even minor flaws in the user experience, content, layout, calls to action and code.
 Update and optimize as needed to see your success measures continue to rise.